Hoax: Obama Tax Audit Did Not Reveal $411M In Stolen Taxpayer Money [Debunked]

 — BuzzFeed (@BuzzFeed) March 12, 2017

 In the meantime, President Obama and Michelle Obama have made news for their post-White House sightings, such as in the top above photo, wherein former President Obama was photographed leaving the National Gallery of Art in Washington, on Sunday, March 5.
-In the wake of leaving the White House, Mr. Obama has been accused by President Trump via Twitter of wiretapping his phones at Trump Tower prior to the heated presidential election, with no evidence of the wiretapping claims.
+In the wake of leaving the White House, Mr. Obama has been accused by President Trump via Twitter of wiretapping his phones at Trump Tower before the heated presidential election, with no evidence of the wiretapping claims.

 [Featured Image by Jose Luis Magana/AP Images]